zenkj/vimo/README.md

 * In most situation, only two or one thumbs can be used to input.
 * For virtual keyboard, fingers can't touch keyboard when no input.
 * Escape key misses usually.
+* It's difficult to touch the key rightly

 I want to edit code at any time, so vi's compact key usage is suitable.
 But the traditional vi is not suitable for mobile device.